-The International Telecommunication Union (ITU) is organizing a workshop on
+The International Telecommunication Union (ITU) was organizing a workshop on

 “Embodied AI and Multimedia Technology Standards”, taking place at the ITU headquarters in Geneva, Switzerland, on